My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Overnight, we made the crossing from Maui to Hawaii.
 This crossing – over the ʻAlenuihāhā Channel – is the roughest part of the cruise, and I’ll admit I didn’t get a great night of sleep with the rocking, creaking, and engine noises.
 I try to be a seafarer like Mr. V, but I’m just a landlubber at heart!

 Day 6 – Off the Coast of Hawaii

-For the morning’s excursion, we had a choice: kayaking or skiffing.
-Mr. V and I split up: he went kayaking while I took the skiff.
+For the morning excursion, we had a choice: kayaking or skiffing.
+Mr. V and I split up: he went kayaking and then stand-up paddleboarding, while I took the skiff.
 We visited sea caves and learned about the history of ancient Hawaiians on this part of the Big Island.

 Our afternoon was a quiet ‘Critter Cruise,’ which is to say I took a nap on the top deck.
 I was definitely working on this trip, but I know an opportunity to have a mini-vacay when I see one!

 But what about snorkeling, you ask?
 Never fear – we did that!
 Our day ended with Mr. V’s most anticipated excursion: the night snorkel with manta rays.
 After a chat by enthusiastic Manta Mark, we wetsuited up and boarded the skiffs for a controlled and regimented swim with the rays.